 Eligibility for the Scholarship:

-Eligible Countries: This studentship is available for students from African continent:
+- Eligible Countries: This studentship is available for students from the African continent:

 - Hold a Masters Degree in Computer Science, supported by a good dissertation

 - Be proficient in English as attested by a recent score (obtained within 3 – 5 years before application for admission) of at least 570 (paper-based test) or 230 (computer-based test) on the Test of English as a Foreign Language (TOEFL); or a recent overall band score of 7.0 (with no individual element of the test scoring below 6.0) on the International English Language Testing System (IELTS).
 If your medium of education was in English then you are exempt from this requirement.

 - How to Apply:

 - A curriculum vitae (2-3 pages)

 - TOEFL/IELTS Results

 - A brief research proposal (2-3 pages) with a potential supervisor at UCT identified